 Ad hoc peer review for journals, including Muscle and Nerve and the European Journal of Neurology.

-2015 – Present:
+2015 – 2018:

 NIHR Academic Clinical Lecturer in Neurophysiology, University of Sheffield

 Specialty Registrar in Clinical Neurophysiology, Yorkshire and the Humber Deanery

 NIHR Academic Clinical Fellowship in Core Medical Training/Neurology, University of Sheffield

 I studied medicine at Leicester Medical School, undertaking an intercalated BSc in neuroscience (1st class Hons).
 I then entered the MB/PhD programme, completing a PhD on the molecular mechanisms of perinatal white matter injury.
 After graduating I completed academic foundation programme training in London before coming to Sheffield to take up an NIHR academic clinical fellowship in neurology.
 I subsequently moved into clinical neurophysiology and completed the final part of my training as an NIHR clinical lecturer.

 - Lord Adrian Prize, British Society for Clinical Neurophysiology, 2017

 - British Society for Clinical Neurophysiology Intercalation Bursary to my student H. McDonough, 2017